jagercode/hdf5.net/Hdf5.net.utest/notes.md

 Open and close methods will arrive as soon as different open file scenario's are needed.
 Currently, constructor opens or creates for R/W and Dispose closes the file.
 Objects from the file still alive after disposal will receive an Object Disposed exception if they access their internal File pointer (parent / owner)
+Close should close the file.
+Now it waits until the last open object ID is closed.
+A ForceClose() method requires registration and unregistration of file objects (nested Dispose).

 # Analysis / Decide / Evaluate